China expanding its nuclear arsenal faster than anticipated: Pentagon

 "Studies conducted at PRC military medical institutions discussed identifying, testing, and characterizing diverse families of potent toxins with dual-use applications," the report said, raising concerns over compliance with global biological and chemical weapons treaties.

-Such concerns have echoed since early 2020 after the Covid-19 pandemic erupted first in the area of a Chinese biological research laboratory with PLA connections in Hunan.
+Such concerns have echoed since early 2020 after the Covid-19 pandemic erupted first in the area of a Chinese biological research laboratory with PLA connections in Wuhan.

 The Chinese have denied the lab had anything to do with the Covid outbreak, but have limited access to it from investigators.